avrilcoghlan/vibriowatch/docs/source/mlst.rst

 Build a tree to check if your isolate belongs to the pandemic lineage: example 1
 --------------------------------------------------------------------------------

-As mentioned above, if your isolate has sequence type ST69 or ST515 in the `Octavia et al 2013`_ MLST scheme, it likely belongs to the current pandemic lineage (7PET lineage).
-On the other hand, if your isolate is not ST69 or ST515 in the `Octavia et al 2013`_ MLST scheme, it likely belongs to some other *V. cholerae* lineage.
+As mentioned above, if your isolate has sequence type ST69 or ST515 in the `Octavia et al 2013`_ MLST scheme, and/or belongs to the VC1 PopPUNK cluster, then it likely belongs to the current pandemic lineage (7PET lineage).
+On the other hand, if your isolate is not ST69 or ST515 in the `Octavia et al 2013`_ MLST scheme, and it does not belong to the VC1 PopPUNK cluster, it likely belongs to some other *V. cholerae* lineage.
 However, this information from MLST is just based on seven housekeeping genes, so to be more confident of these inferences, it's a good idea to build a phylogenetic tree containing your isolate, as well as contextual isolates from known *V. cholerae* lineages.
+This is particularly the case if your isolate was sequenced using Oxford Nanopore Technology (ONT), as sequencing errors in ONT data make it difficult to accurately infer lineage using MLST or PopPUNK.
 To do this, you can build a Vibriowatch collection containing your isolate and some contextual isolates.

 .. _Octavia et al 2013: https://pubmed.ncbi.nlm.nih.gov/23776471/